Despernal/Recordurbate-Docker/README.md

 Based off the good work of https://github.com/oliverjrose99/Recordurbate

+Following upstream we are switching to yt-dlp.
+You will need to change your configs.

+This part

+`    "youtube-dl_cmd": "yt-dlp",`

+I have left the old youtube-dl in there for the time being but you will need to transition

 ## Pre built Docker image

 You can use the following to just pull the image and pass in your own configs and recordings folder